Galaxy Quenching from Cosmic Web Detachment: Introduction

 \subsection{Filament detachment by accretion into a cluster}

-The results presented in this section are based on a zoom simulation from a 64\mpc box.
+The results presented in this section are based on a zoom simulation extracted from a 64\mpc box.
 The zoom region is centered in a $2.4\times10^{14}$\msun cluster and has a mass resolution of $2\times10^7$\msun per dark matter particle.
-The simulation includes gas with cooling and metal enrichment as well as stochastic star formation (see Appendix \ref{sec:simulations}).
+The simulation includes gas with cooling and metal enrichment as well as stochastic star formation (see Appendix \ref{sec:simulations} for details on the simulation and Appendix \ref{app:cwd_examples} for other examples).

 Figure \ref{fig:detachment_example} shows a satellite galaxy being accreted into a large cluster with present-time masses of $2 \times 10^{11}$ \msun and $2.4\times10^{14}$\msun respectively.
-This is a case of an extreme interaction between a galaxy and its environment that might be described as ram-pressure gas stripping \citep{Mori00,Quilis00,Mayer06,Kronberger08,Boselli08,Rijcke10}, and clearly shows non-linear effects not only on the galaxy but on its surrounding network of filaments.
+This is an extreme example of interaction between a galaxy and its environment resulting in ram-pressure gas stripping \citep{Mori00,Quilis00}, clearly showing the effect of non-linear large-scale dynamics acting on a galaxy and its surrounding network of filaments.
 As the galaxy begins to interact with the cluster we see changes in its surrounding matter configuration, mass accretion and star formation.

-The top panels in Fig. \ref{fig:detachment_example} show that at early times ($z=5$) the satellite galaxy is the central node of a network of thin filaments.
-The filaments were identified by placing test particles and letting them follow the instantaneous velocity field interpolated using a Delaunay tessellation linear interpolation scheme \citep{Schaap00} and applying a high-pass filter at the scale of interests \citep{Aragon13}.
-The places where the particles accumulate were used to construct a filament mask which was then used to tag particles in the simulation (Aragon-Calvo in preparation).
-The corresponding velocity field is composed of coherent filamentary streams of gas and dark matter that delineate the location of the primordial filaments in the matter distribution.
+The top panels in Fig. \ref{fig:detachment_example} show that at early times ($z=5$) the satellite galaxy is the central node of a network of thin coherent filaments.
+The filaments were identified by randomly placing test particles around the proto-galaxy, letting them follow the instantaneous velocity field interpolated using a Delaunay tessellation linear interpolation scheme \citep{Schaap00} and applying a high-pass filter at the scale of interests \citep{Aragon13}.
+The regions where the particles accumulate were used to construct a filament mask which was then used to tag particles inside filaments.
+The primordial velocity field is composed of coherent laminar streams of gas and dark matter that delineate the location of filaments in the matter distribution.
 It is worth noting that the (high-pass filtered) velocity field shows the filamentary structures in the cosmic web more clearly than the density field.
-The coherent filamentary structures in the velocity field at $z=5$ have a laminar character reflecting their early evolutionary stage.
-Gas accretion was computed in shells of thickness $\Delta R_{shell}$ around the center of the halo $\boldsymbol{r_h}$ with velocity $\boldsymbol{v_h}$ following the approach of \citet{Faucher11b} as follows: